danger

 Tour the Washington Park Reservoir site using our online walking tour guide.
 Visit the best elements of the reservoir site at your own pace.
 Learn about the construction, engineering, and history of the reservoir.

-Online walking tour guide coming soon!
+View online walking tour guide

 Getting to Washington Park